MetricsenseCall Analytics

 Pick a compliance question, or write your own, then press Run:

 One short meeting.
-Fixed-fee pilot, your data, deleted on request.
+Free pilot on around 50 of your own calls, your data, deleted on request.
 Prefer email? hello@metricsense.ai

 Runs in your AWS (ap-southeast-2)PII stripped before any model sees itWe report nothing to a regulator

-16 genuine escalation risks, inside 5,438 calls.
+19 calls flagged for escalation risk, inside 8,460 scored calls.
 None of them a call a sample would ever have reached.

 One analysis window at an Australian life-insurance broker (name withheld by design): every call scored on both sides, inside their own AWS account.